frullah/frullah.github.io/README.md

-# My github page
+# My Github Page

-made with svelte
+Made with Sapper, and Tailwind CSS.